-Vincent Bach (back row – 4th from left) in his days as Solo Cornet with The Scarborough Spa Orchestra
+Vincent Bach (back row – next to the trombonist on the right, 2nd row from the back; in his days as Solo Cornet with The Scarborough Spa Orchestra

 From 1988 to 1991 I was a member of The scarborough Spa Orchestra.
 This lovely seaside job kept me going for over four months a year whilst I got my career going after leaving college.
 This is a very old orchestra with a history crossing three centuries.